vivekdabral/TPGAssignmentRepo/readme.md

 - **PerformanceTest:** Contains the jmeter script and jenkinsfile to run the performance tests on Jenkins.

 ## Setup jenkins and Run microservice:
-1- Install the jenkins server on local machine(i.e. localhost:8080)
+1- Install the jenkins server on local machine(i.e. localhost:8080).
+Setup M3 as global variable for java and install Performance and HTMLPublisher plugins.
-2- Run the word-count-api microservice: mvn spring-boot:run 3- This will run the microservice on  localhost:8081
+2- Run the word-count-api microservice: mvn spring-boot:run.
+Also, I have added a docker file in the word-count-api project which can be used to run the microservice through docker.
+3- This will run the microservice on  localhost:8081

 ## Run RestAssuredTest
 ### Tools Used: